ibm-cloud-docs/containers/cs_istio.md

     Example output:
     ```
-    data plane version: version.ProxyInfo{ID:"test-6f86fc4677-vsbsf.default", IstioVersion:"1.9.5"}
+    data plane version: version.ProxyInfo{ID:"test-6f86fc4677-vsbsf.default", IstioVersion:"1.10.2"}
-    data plane version: version.ProxyInfo{ID:"rerun-xfs-f8958bb94-j6n89.default", IstioVersion:"1.9.5"}
+    data plane version: version.ProxyInfo{ID:"rerun-xfs-f8958bb94-j6n89.default", IstioVersion:"1.10.2"}
-    data plane version: version.ProxyInfo{ID:"test2-5cbc75859c-jh6bx.default", IstioVersion:"1.9.5"}
+    data plane version: version.ProxyInfo{ID:"test2-5cbc75859c-jh6bx.default", IstioVersion:"1.10.2"}
-    data plane version: version.ProxyInfo{ID:"minio-test-78b5d4597d-hkpvt.default", IstioVersion:"1.9.5"}
+    data plane version: version.ProxyInfo{ID:"minio-test-78b5d4597d-hkpvt.default", IstioVersion:"1.10.2"}
-    data plane version: version.ProxyInfo{ID:"sb-887f89d7d-7s8ts.default", IstioVersion:"1.9.5"}
+    data plane version: version.ProxyInfo{ID:"sb-887f89d7d-7s8ts.default", IstioVersion:"1.10.2"}
-    data plane version: version.ProxyInfo{ID:"gid-deployment-5dc86db4c4-kdshs.default", IstioVersion:"1.9.5"}
+    data plane version: version.ProxyInfo{ID:"gid-deployment-5dc86db4c4-kdshs.default", IstioVersion:"1.10.2"}
     ```
     {: screen}
   2. Restart each pod by deleting it.
-In the output of the previous step, the pod name and namespace are listed in each entry as `data plane version: version.ProxyInfo{ID:"<pod_name>.<namespace>", IstioVersion:"1.9.5"}`.
+In the output of the previous step, the pod name and namespace are listed in each entry as `data plane version: version.ProxyInfo{ID:"<pod_name>.<namespace>", IstioVersion:"1.10.2"}`.
     ```
     kubectl delete pod <pod_name> -n <namespace>
     ```
     {: pre}

 <p class="tip">If you later want to change a setting that you added to the configmap, you can use a patch script.
-For example, if you added the `istio-monitoring: "true"` setting and later want to change it back to `"false"`, you can run `kubectl patch cm managed-istio-custom -n ibm-operators --type='json' -p='[{"op": "add", "path": "/data/istio-monitoring", "value":"false"}]'`.</p>
+For example, if you added the `istio-monitoring: "true"` setting and later want to change it back to `"false"`, you can run `kubectl patch cm managed-istio-custom -n ibm-operators --type='json' -p='[{"op": "add", "path": "/data/istio-monitoring", "value":"false"}]'`.</br></br>Need to debug your customization setup?
+Check the logs for the `addon-istio-operator` (Istio version 1.10 or later) or `managed-istio-operator` (Istio version 1.19 or earlier) pod by running `kubectl logs -n ibm-operators -l name=managed-istio-operator`.
+The Istio operator validates and reconciles any custom Istio changes that you make.</p>

 <p class="note">If you disable the Istio add-on, the `managed-istio-custom` configmap is not removed during uninstallation.
 When you re-enable the Istio add-on, your customized configmap is applied during installation.</br></br>If you do not want to re-use your custom settings in a later installation of Istio, you must delete the configmap after you disable the Istio add-on by running `kubectl delete cm -n ibm-operators managed-istio-custom`.
 When you re-enable the Istio add-on, the default configmap is applied during installation.</p>